bignacio/soc/docs/articles/cpp-lint-01.md

     string value(ptr+sizeof(uint16_t), len);
 ```

-Pinter arithmetic is also discouraged.
+Pointer arithmetic is also discouraged.
 So maybe we can solve both cases with the same approach.
-For that, I'll use `std::span` (also C++20, sorry) for everything.
+For that, I'll use `std::span` and a bit of`algorithm`.

 It goes like this